PORT ALBERNI PORT AUTHORITY

 The Port was initially established in 1947 and as a Harbour Commission was governed by the Harbour Commission’s Act of 1964.
 Port Alberni Port Authority is a continuation of the Harbour Commission and was proclaimed July 1st, 1999 pursuant to the Canada Marine Act, which received Royal Assent on the 11th day of June 1998.

 As an Agent of the Federal Crown the Port Alberni Port Authority is mandated by its legislative Letters Patent to be financially solvent.
 This requires negotiating and implementing market-based rates and fees along with prudent financial management among its professional management team across all of its business units.
 As an Agent of the Federal Crown, the Port operates “at arm’s length” from the Federal Government while providing it a revenue stream equal to 2% of all gross revenue earned.

-Additionally, the Port holds a Headlease with the Province of British Columbia to manage foreshore of certain waters in and attached to the Alberni Inlet.
+Additionally, the Port holds a Headlease with the Province of British Columbia to manage foreshore of certain waters in the Alberni Inlet.
 Under the terms of the Provincial Headlease the Port is required to provide the Province of British Columbia 50% of all gross revenue achieved within these managed waters.